 - You can also apply raw potato or cucumber slices for the same effect.

-- Meanwhile, make sure you drink enough water, at least 8 glasses a day, outside of your meals.
+- Meanwhile, make sure you drink enough water.
+A good amount is at least 8 glasses a day aside from what you drink during your normal meals.

 - To improve kidney function, sip onion and celery broth and teas made of dandelion and burdock.

 - If you have pain in your lower back, you can apply heat a half hour before going to bed with a heating pad or hot water bag.